Student Finance: What’s changed and what remains the same?

 This depends on when you started your course.

-As an employee, your ‘income’ is used to calculate how much you will repay isn’t the amount that hits your bank each month.
-They use the full ‘gross’ income, meaning before tax, national insurance, and any pension contributions are taken out.
+As an employee, your ‘income’ will be used to calculate how much you will repay.
+It isn’t the amount that hits your bank each month.
+They use the full ‘gross’ income meaning, before tax, national insurance, and any pension contributions are taken out.

 N.B.
 As a rule, if you took out your student loan before September 2012 then your interest rate is lower.
-If you aren’t sure which loan type (1 or 2) you have, I suggest you go to this government page to see the definition of each.
+If you aren’t sure which loan type (1 or 2) you have, I suggest you go to this government page to see the definition of each plan.

-If finding the university fees means drawing down from your personal pension, redirecting private school fees or ‘just’ finding the extra from your income, with some careful planning, and prudent advanced saving, university fees can be managed.
+If finding the money for university fees means drawing down from your personal pension, redirecting private school fees or ‘just’ finding the extra from your income, with careful planning and prudent advanced saving, university fees can be managed.

 Do bursaries and hardships funds still exist?

 The short answer is yes!
-However, bursaries are such complex areas that I could write a whole other article about them.
+However, bursaries are such complex areas that I could write a whole new article about them.

 Universities and colleges may offer bursaries and hardship funds to support students who face financial difficulties during their studies.
 Bursaries are typically awarded based on various factors, including household income and academic achievement.
 Hardship funds, on the other hand, are emergency funds designed to help students who experience unexpected financial hardships during their course.